link3280/simpledb/README.md

 # SimpleDB
-SimpleDB is a experimental database mainly for playing around with Apache Calcite and database optimization techniques.
+SimpleDB is an experimental database mainly for playing around with Apache Calcite and database optimization techniques.